AdityaAgg/Insight-Systems-Puzzle/systems_puzzle_steps.md

 3. I modified the flaskapp.conf file which has the configuration for nginx interacting with the flaskapp server.
 I changed http://flaskapp:5001 to http://flaskapp:5000.
 Then I reloaded the configuration through `nginx -s reload` inside the bash shell for the nginx docker container. then I hit the web page again on my browser and found that I could see the form.
 This also makes sense because the default port that flask app starts on in 5000.

+4. Reverted back to port 5001 after making flaskapp run on port 5001.

 ## Error 2

 1. Changed the environment to development by adding `FLASK_ENV=development` in `env_file`